-For registered midwives who have had a period of leave from midwifery practise, these frequently asked questions may be useful if you are considering returning to practise (RtP) as a midwife in the UK.
+For registered midwives who have had a period of leave from midwifery practice, these frequently asked questions may be useful if you are considering returning to practise (RtP) as a midwife in the UK:

 If you were a registered midwife but have had a break and are thinking about returning to practise, you may need to undertake a period of updating of your skills and knowledge through a RtP course before you can apply to rejoin the Nursing and Midwifery Council (NMC) professional register.